datalex42/Data-Processing-Scripts/database_csv_loader/README.md

 ```
 3. Follow the prompts:
 ```
-Enter the informations when prompted.
+Enter the security informations when prompted.
-Enter the path to the directory containing the data files.
+Choose tablename and enter the path to the directory containing the data files.
 ```

 <hr>